 We’ve seen every nightmarish Mac Grey Screen of Death situation.

 The folder with the question mark quite an innocent-looking display, but it hides a horrific meaning.
 This error means that your computer can find no recognizable boot device or local network to boot from.
 In other words, your hard drive may have kicked the bucket–or is close to doing so.
+In these types of situations it is likely that your hard drive is not recognized.
 There is a chance that if you wait a bit, boot options may present themselves.
 However, most of the time, that is not the case.

 Check up on your Mac’s hard drive.
 This error can occur if the cables plugged into your hard drive have come loose.
 If so, reconnecting them might fix everything.
 If you heard any clicking sounds coming from the hard drive, though, you must immediately power the machine off.
 There is a reason why that noise is called “The Click of Death,” and as the name suggests it is quite dire.